atenpas/gpd/README.md

 ## 11) Troubleshooting

-* GCC 4.8: The package [might not get compiled](https://github.com/atenpas/gpd/issues/14#issuecomment-324789077) with GCC 4.8.
+* GCC 4.8: The package [might not compile](https://github.com/atenpas/gpd/issues/14#issuecomment-324789077) with
+GCC 4.8.
 This is due to [a bug](https://gcc.gnu.org/bugzilla/show_bug.cgi?id=58251) in GCC. **Solution:** Upgrade to GCC 4.9.